role

 Quick Verdict

-Technology Customer Success Manager maps to the BLS occupation Sales Representatives, Wholesale and Manufacturing, Technical and Scientific Products (SOC 41-4011), which has a national median of $104,920.
+Technology Customer Success Manager maps to BLS/OEWS occupation context Sales Representatives, Wholesale and Manufacturing, Technical and Scientific Products (SOC 41-4011), which has a national median of $104,920.
 Pay is occupation-level and location-driven - not caused by the job title or a certification.
 Below are the full cited labor-market context, the skills the role draws on, and the certification paths that map to it.
 This role uses a broad O*NET-SOC/BLS occupation mapping.
 Treat salary, outlook, and task data as occupation-level evidence, not a guarantee for this exact job title.

 Fit Signals